 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 Financial instruments that potentially subject the Company to credit risk are primarily cash and accounts receivable.
 Each subsidiary places its cash with one major financial institution.
 At times, the cash in the financial institution is temporarily in excess of the amount insured by the Federal Deposit Insurance Corporation.
-Substantially all accounts receivable are due under fee-for-service contracts from third party payors, such as insurance companies and government-sponsored healthcare programs, directly from patients or for rebates due from manufacturers.
+Substantially all accounts receivable is due under fee-for-service contracts from third party payors, such as insurance companies and government-sponsored healthcare programs, directly from patients or for rebates due from manufacturers.
 Receivables generally are collected within industry norms for third-party payors and from manufacturers.
 The Company continuously monitors collections from its clients and maintains an allowance for bad debts based upon any specific payor collection issues that are identified and historical experience.

-The Company recorded bad debt expense of \$2,371,000 and \$2,099,000 for three months ended March 31, 2018 and 2017, respectively.
-The Company recorded bad debt expense of \$5,283,000 and \$4,547,000 for six months ended March 31, 2018 and 2017, respectively.
+The Company recorded bad debt expense of \$1,549,000 and \$2,371,000 for three months ended March 31, 2019 and 2018, respectively.
+The Company recorded bad debt expense of \$2,892,000 and \$5,283,000 for six months ended March 31, 2019 and 2018, respectively.
 As of March 31, 2018, no one customer represented more than 10% of outstanding accounts receivable.
 The Company does have more than 10% of receivables through Medicare.
 As this is a Federal program there is very little credit risk associated with these balances.